Arjeno/catche/README.md

 gem "catche"
 ```

+## Troubleshooting

+This gem is still in beta (v0.x), this means that certain structures, especially storing data, may change.
+If you're experiencing problems please try clearing the cache using `Rails.cache.clear`.
+If that doesn't work please open up a new issue.

 ## Controller caching

 Catche supports both action and page caching using the Rails methods `caches_action` and `caches_page`.